valentinemalavasi/2025_2026_nsi_prem_gp9/README.md

 Dev Licence

-This project is the base of a system of an Automatic Distributor of Money for the Toto's Bank.
-For his functioment, the main fonctiun ask to the user to enter his informations like Name and password.
-When he enter his informations, it send it to an other function that check if his informations is on the base data.
-If the entered clients information are false or corrupted, the checking fuction return to the main functiun that to reask informations.
-If the user informations are correct, it propose different think: make a withdraw or the make a payment.
-To make a withdraw, it called the function that ask how many it want to withdraw.
-If the valor is different to a a number that could be divised by 5 or 10, without a coma and valors after the coma and that the user have the money on his bank informations.
-It divise in bank money and return to the user different bank distribution of bank money.
-For the payment, a function ask to the user to enter value and a person to send this money.
-If the value is correct, with maximum two Numbers after the coma, and the user has the som on his account, it send it to the other personn.
+This project is the foundation of an Automatic Money Distributor system for Toto’s Bank.
+For its operation, the main function asks the user to enter their information, such as name and password.
+Once entered, this information is sent to another function that checks whether it exists in the database.
+If the client’s information is false or corrupted, the checking function returns to the main function, which asks for the information again.
+If the information is correct, the system offers different options: making a withdrawal or making a payment.

+Withdrawal
+For a withdrawal, the function asks the user how much they want to withdraw.
+If the amount is not divisible by 5 or 10, if it contains a decimal point or digits after the decimal, or if the client does not have enough funds in their account, then the operation is refused.
+Otherwise, the system breaks down the amount into banknotes and returns to the user different possible distributions of bills.

+Payment
+For a payment, the function asks the user to enter the amount and the recipient.
+If the amount is valid (with a maximum of two digits after the decimal point) and if the client has sufficient funds in their account, then the system transfers the money to the specified person.